Learn more about the Prairie Restoration Project by clicking here.

 Click here for the complete Ashton Research Prairie seed list.

-Prairie plants perform a myriad of ecological services, including rebuilding soil, mitigating erosion, providing pollinator habitat, managing runoff, improving water and air quality, and sequestering carbon.
-All of the environmental problems faced by Iowa today can be attributed to the loss of the tallgrass prairie.
+Prairie plants perform myriad ecological services: build soil, mitigate soil erosion, infiltrate stormwater, provide pollinator and wildlife habitat, clean water and air and sequester carbon.
+Many of the environmental problems we face today can be attributed to the loss of native ecosystems.

 Numerous animals and insects live on the prairie, mostly famously the bison, which evolved with pointed hooves to aerate the ground and an appetite for just the tips of stems, to promote prairie plant growth and development.
 In Iowa, the fabulous ornate box turtle also calls the prairie home.
 Native birds such as the greater prairie chicken and sharp-tailed grouse share the prairie with foxes, ground squirrels, voles, mice, gophers, frogs, snakes, and others.
 Insects including native bees, monarch butterflies, beetles, praying mantid, dragonflies, and grasshoppers buzz, bounce, and fly amongst the grasses.
 Seldom seen but of major importance are the thousands of soil organisms that live amongst the prairie roots, recycling nutrients and maintaining healthy, fertile soil.